nhanson/Recipes/Dinner/Baked Beans with Hamburger.md

 Drain well on paper towels.
 Mix vinegar, catsup, brown sugar and mustard together.
 Now add all ingredients together, with 1 cup water.
-Cover and bake at 350 degrees till very hot - 1&frac12; hours.
+Cover and bake at 350&deg; till very hot - 1&frac12; hours.

 *Note:*
 *You might want to double this - goes fast.*